BushLife - Fishing Reel Hero

 Affordable: compared to spinning or baitcasting reels, the spincast is very reasonable and offers a good balance between functionality and price.

-Disadvantages of Spincasting Reels
+Disadvantages of Spincasting Fishing Reels

 Limited casting distance: these reels do not provide the same level of casting distance as spinning or baitcasting reels, which is a huge disadvantage when trying to reach fish that are further away.